All Episodes

 Senator McCaskill, let me tell you what your problem is.

-Your president is on record as saying he wants a single payer system.
+Your president is on record as saying he wants a single-payer system.

 The House bill guarantees it.

-So when you tell your participants in a town hall that it isn't going to happen, a single payer national health care bill isn't going to happen.
+So when you tell your participants in a town hall that it isn't going to happen, a single-payer national health care bill isn't going to happen.

-Because they're not making anything up that they're reading, Senator McCaskill, and they're not making anything up that they are hearing.
+That's why when you ask them, you don't trust me, they say, no, because they're not making anything up that they're reading, Senator McCaskill, and they're not making anything up that they are hearing.

 I don't understand this rudeness.

-I am sick and tired of people who say that if you debate and you disagree with this administration, somehow you're not patriotic, and we should stand up and say we are America that we have a right to debate at disabled by that administration.
+I am sick and tired of people who say that if you debate and you disagree with this administration, somehow you're not patriotic and we should stand up and say, we are Americans and we have a right to debate and disagree with any administration.

 Do you all think that you're persuading people when you shout out like that?